 But what does this have to do with how I found a deep peace?
 It is not easy to explain.
 It is something one has to experience for themselves to really understand.
 But in hopes that you might consider keeping the Sabbath, I will do my best to share.

 A few years ago, a friend posted this Bible study on her blog.
 Sabbath Study This study takes you through every scripture that has the word Sabbath in it.
 It is a great study.
 I did the study by myself.
 Then I did it with my oldest daughter.
 We decided to try and keep Sabbath.
 We started by not buying and selling on Saturday.
 We also tried to limit our work on that day.
 We did not have a preparation day at first.
 Instead, we just had what we call, “make your own meals day.”
 Everyone had to make their own meal and clean up after themselves and their buddy.
 We tried to limit things like TV and internet.
 But it was just the two of us that knew what we were doing.
 It was nice to have a day that I didn’t think about school lessons, bills, groceries, meals, etc. But the house was sort of a wreck the next day.

-It was about the time we moved back to Michigan, when I shared this study with Jeremy.
+It was about that time, we moved back to Michigan, and I shared this study with Jeremy.
 He too wanted to try it and see if it was even possible to do a full day of rest.
 So, we began doing nothing on Saturdays and pre-cooking our meals the day before.
 We could see that there was truly a blessing in this day of rest.
 Slowly over time, we started to figure out how to really rest and reflect on the Lord’s goodness each week on this set apart day.

-I don’t think there is any perfect way of keeping the Sabbath, but I do think that if you seek to keep it set apart God will bless you with a rest that brings peace (Shalom).
+I don’t think there is any perfect way of keeping the Sabbath, but I do think that if you seek to keep it set apart, Yehovah will bless you with a rest that brings peace (Shalom).

 Please consider taking the time to do this study.
 Sabbath Study